Actindo-AG/Documentation/ActindoWorkFlow/Operation/09_TrackWorkflowProcess.md

     > [Info] The queue type is assigned to an action when editing a workflow, see [Edit an action](./01_ManageWorkflows.md#edit-an-action).

 10. Check when the action will be executed next time in the *Defer until* column.
+This function depends on the action configuration and is not available in all actions.
+It is also filled when a user executes a manual action and sets a follow-up date.

 11. If necessary, select the checkbox of an action for which you want to perform further operations.
    The editing toolbar is displayed.
 The functions available for this specific action status are displayed, for example, the functions retry, abort, or rerun.